-The theme song to Pita-Ten is pretty funny: I wiiiiish hello wake up angel, I wish "Hello, I say I love you" Some other languages are thrown in as well, I wish Hello!
-Bonjour niihau I miss you! and Merci chao I love you!"
+The theme song to Pita-Ten is pretty funny: I wiiiiish hello wake up angel, I wish "Hello, I say I love you" Some other languages are thrown in as well, including French, Italian, and Chinese: "Hello, bonjour, ni hao, I miss you!" and "Hello, merci, ciao!
+I love you!"
 They are all greeting words except for "merci", which is "thank you" in French.

 Pixy Misa in the Pretty Sammy series takes this to an art form.
 Every other sentence is badly mangled English.

 This is sometimes used in Pumpkin Scissors besides their Gratuitous German.
 They use it when they say "Invisible Nine (Inveeseeble noine)", "Doorknocker (dowaknocke)", and "Anti-Tank Trooper (Antah Tonk Trooper)".

 Puni Puni Poemy parodies the Japanese tendency of using improper English in foreign scenes.
 One scene shows a battlefield where the the soldiers are implied to be speaking English, and while the Japanese subtitles are actual sentences, the "English" spoken is just names of various foods.

 Military strategists arguing over strategy: "Caviar!
 Papaya. *fist slam* GIANT ASPARAGUS!"